Edu590/Edu590/README.md

 #### Here's a bit about me then!:

-[yes, !: is perfectly valid for sure... right?]

 - 🔭 I’m currently working on: my [LEGION assistant project](https://github.com/DADi590/LEGION---A-real-assistant--Android-Client) (a future "all-assistant" to control everything the user would want)
 - 🌱 I’m currently learning: Electrical and Computer Engineering at university, and programming and messing with electronics in my free time (trying to fix and/or improve devices I have)
 - ✨ Some ideas I like: IoT and home/car automation